SwitchCraftCC/sc-docs/src/whats-new/README.md

   - `/v3/players` - Number of players online and active
   - `/v3/tps` - Current TPS and milliseconds per tick
   - `/v3/activetime` - Top 50 most active players
-  - `/v3/donation` - Current donation goal and progress
+  - `/v3/supporter` - Current Supporter goal and progress
   - `/v3/deaths` - Top 50 players by death count
 - [`/sc2dump`](/faq/sc2-dump) - Get an **archive of your SwitchCraft 2 computers and homes**
 - Signs can be edited by right-clicking with an empty hand